Cell Tower Lease Valuation and Appraisal

 Understanding Cell Tower Lease Valuation

-Valuation: Compared to official appraisals, which have stricter standards, valuations are less formal and more affordable.
+Valuation: Valuations are less formal and more affordable than official appraisals, which have stricter standards.
 They estimate a lease’s value without following all the strict guidelines of formal appraisals.
-Even if they are not as thorough, they are just as accurate and quicker to finish and offer crucial insights on market worth.
+Even if they are less thorough, they are just as accurate, quicker to finish, and offer crucial insights on market worth.

 Aspect | Appraisal | Valuation |